+Overall, this would imply that it is possible that the actual number of RTI deaths in India may be more than 40% higher than the official estimate. deaths due to road injuries in each state of India from 1990 to 2017 based on several verbal autopsy data sources.
 They estimate that there were 211,975 (95% confidence interval: 159,343 - 250,315) deaths in India in 2019 (IHME, 2020).
 The mid-point estimate is 40% higher than government-reported number of 151,113 deaths for the same year.
 Interestingly, the two estimates are much closer than they were in 2016, when GBD estimate was 68% higher.
 Another study by Menon et al. (2019) reports National Burden Estimates to provide transparent and understandable disease burdens at the national levels and estimates RTI deaths in 2017 in India to be 275,000.
 The latter figure is 86% higher than the Transport Research Wing estimate of 147,913 for 2017 (MORTH, 2020).

 It is possible that most of the critical and immediately fatal cases get recorded in crowded urban areas of India and those who die in government hospitals enter the official statistics, however, some fatal cases in rural areas and those involved in single vehicle crashes may not get reported.
 It is likely that the fatality statistic for urban areas in India may be underestimated by say 10%-20%.
 According to the MoRTH, 61% of the RTI fatalities occur in rural areas and it is possible that a larger number of cases go unreported on rural roads.
-In a review of European and Japanese RTI data linkage, Lai et al. (2006) report that total RTI victims dying within 30 days of the crash are about 30% greater than those dying on the first day.

-If we assume that a significant proportion of fatalities that occur many days after the crash in rural areas are missed (that would reduce the number by less than 30% of the total deaths) and a smaller proportion of deaths on the spot or on the way to the hospital are missed, then we can expect under-reporting to be around 50% of rural deaths.
-Overall, this would imply that the under-reporting of fatalities in India may be less than 50%.
 However, this issue cannot be resolved satisfactorily until such time as the recording of traffic crashes is done in a manner open to public scrutiny and mechanisms are established to audit the quality of official statistics of road traffic deaths on a regular basis.

-To understand the level of under-reporting by different age groups, Figure 4 presents ratios of number of road deaths reported by GBD to the number reported by MoRTH for the five age groups for year 2019.
+To understand the level of underreporting by different age groups, Figure 4 presents ratios of number of road deaths reported by GBD to the number reported by MoRTH for the five age groups for year 2019.
 A ratio of one indicates that the two sources of data are in complete agreement with each other.
 The disagreement between GBD and MoRTH reported is the greatest in the age groups 45 years or older.
 For 45-60 years, GBD-estimated road deaths are about twice as many as MoRTH-reported number.
 For 60+ age group, GBD-estimates number is more than five times as high.
-The reasons for this variation in the level of under-reporting by age is not yet clear.

-Since proportion of all deaths in 60+ age group is small, high-level of underestimation for this age group does not translate to equally high levels of overall under-reporting.
+The reasons for this variation in the level of underreporting by age is not yet clear.
+Since proportion of all deaths in 60+ age group is small, high-level of underestimation for this age group does not translate to equally high levels of overall underreporting.

-Figure 4: Age - Specific comparison of GBD and MORTH reported road deaths.

-Ratio of 1 indicates the two sources of data report equal number of deaths.